s-gbz/grilborzer.github.io/_posts/2020-08-07-the-power-of-writing-morning-pages-part-5.md

 Instead, I choose to
 - work on the craft ✔️
 - reject the curse of perfection ✔️
-- appreciate "happy accidents" ✔️
+- appreciate longer posts as "happy accidents" ✔️

 # "Grasping opportunities" - 28.07.2020
 **I feel** organised and relaxed.
 The writing helped me sort out confusing thoughts and schedule my available time.

 **I think** that writing daily is an underestimated habit.
-I've heard a lot about it, but I had to experience myself in order to truly believe it.
+I've heard a lot about it, but I had to experience it myself in order to truly believe it.

 **It took** 30 minutes at most.
 It was exactly as long as my commute.